Volkswagen Taos: North America

-In the North American market, the Taos was revealed on 13 October 2020 for the 2022 model year.
-It is the fifth new addition to the Volkswagen SUV family in the last four years.
-The Mexican-built Taos slots directly below the Tiguan, which is solely available in a long-wheelbase guise in the market, while also acts as an indirect replacement to the discontinued Golf.
-The positioning made the Taos being dubbed as a subcompact crossover SUV by journalists.
+The Taos debuted for the North American market on 13 October 2020 for the 2022 model year.
+It is the fifth addition to the Volkswagen SUV family in the last four years.
+The Mexican-built Taos slots directly below the Tiguan, which is solely available in a long-wheelbase guise in the North American market, while acting as an indirect replacement for the discontinued Golf.